-Fully accessible language and clear communication are keys to a deaf or hard of hearing child's success in life.
+Fully accessible language and clear communication are key to a deaf or hard of hearing child's success.
 We encourage all parents, legal guardians, and other family members to learn sign language and to continually improve their skills.
 KDES offers three levels of American Sign Language (ASL) classes to families at no cost.
+All classes are offered both virtually and in person to meet the various needs of our families.